Esmeralda County, Nevada

 Esmeralda County is a county in the southwestern portion of the U.S. state of Nevada.
-As of the 2020 census, the population was 729, making it the least populous county in Nevada.
+As of the 2024 estimate, the population was 720, making it the least populous county in Nevada, and the 20th least populous county in the United States.
 Esmeralda County does not have any incorporated communities.
 Its county seat is the town of Goldfield.

 Its 2000 census population density of 0.2706 PD/sqmi was the second-lowest of any county in the contiguous United States (above Loving County, Texas).
 Its school district does not have a high school, so students in grades 9–12 go to school in Tonopah, in the Nye County School District.

 Most residents live in Goldfield or in the town of Dyer in Fish Lake Valley, near the California border.
 Esmeralda is the only Nevada county in the Los Angeles TV market (or any California market) as defined by The Nielsen Corporation.

 History

 Esmeralda County is one of the original counties in Nevada, established on November 25, 1861.
 When it was organized, it comprised the part of the Nevada Territory south of the 39th parallel and east of Mason Valley.
 Esmeralda is the Spanish and Portuguese word for "emerald".
 An early California miner from San Jose, James Manning Cory, named the Esmeralda Mining District after Esmeralda the Romani dancer from The Hunchback of Notre-Dame.

-Just after the organization of Esmeralda County, the vast majority of the land area had yet to be seen by Euro-American society.
+Just after the organization of Esmeralda County, the vast majority of the land area had yet to be explored.
 John C. Frémont was one of the few people who had explored parts of the county.
 He had crossed Big Smoky Valley in 1845.
 Also, Aurora and its northern corridor had been encountered.
 In 1862 and 1863, the area along the Reese River was explored during the Reese River excitement.
 The event resulted in the establishment of three mining districts in the Toiyabe Range, namely Marysville, Twin River, and Washington, and the establishment of a number of settlements and ranches in Esmeralda County.
 Explorers pursued south and explored the Shoshone Mountains.
 The mining district Union was organized after silver was found in 1863 and the settlement of Ione was founded there.